yvien226/yvien226.github.io/index.md

 ---

 # My Portfolio
-This portfolio contains a list of Data Science, AI/ML(Machine Learning), Optimisation/Simulation and Data Visualisation works that I wrote and developed for hobby and self learning.
+Hi there, thanks for dropping by.
+This is a collection of the projects that I made during spare time for hobby and self learning.
 It also contains research papers that I co-wrote during my professional career.
 Click on the [LINK] to access to the project description and the code.

 ## Contents:
 - [Data Science](#data-science)